 Well, I know I am!!
 My brain has become so fried with all these puzzle caches that I've begun to hear and see WHITE NOISE!!
 It has all just become a big blur -- nothing but static -- nothing concrete -- nothing I can put my finger on.
 Like a low hum in the back of my head.
 You've heard it before.
 It's that sound you hear BETWEEN your favorite radio stations.
 It's that roar you hear from traffic whizzing by on the freeway.
 It's that stuff on your television when you can't get those rabbit-ear antennas pointed in the right direction.
 It's all pretty much the same thing.
 Yep -- it's WHITE NOISE!!
 They even made a movie about it -- and called it "White Noise."
 It starred Michael Keaton.
 The title refers to Electronic Voice Phenomena (EVP), where voices, which some believe to be from the "other side", can be heard on audio recordings.
 Did you see it?
 Nope, me neither!!

 For those with idle curiosity, here are some websites that you may or may not find interesting or useful:

-Click on either of the two links below to see a 10-second sample of both audio AND video white noise.
+Click on the link below to download from my Dropbox folder a 10-second sample of both audio AND video white noise.
 It can be viewed using the QuickTime Player.
 It is a large file and may take some time to download on slower systems.

 So, there you have it.
 WHITE NOISE.
 It's all around us -- all the time.
 In one ear, out the other.
 Have you had enough?
 I thought so.
 Oh, yeah, about the cache.
 Well, it's a small plastic camoed container, about 1.5" x 2.5" x 3.5", and it's VERY EASY to reach -- and to find.
 Only, it isn't at the coordinates posted above.
 You'll have to do some research to figure that one out.
 Please bring a writing instrument with you to sign the log.
 For various reasons, the coords might be off a few feet -- check the obvious location first.